cad324/Trend-Global/documents/design-journey.md

 - **Process**
   - ![](cardsort.png)
-  - [explanation of how your come up with your content organization and navigation.]
+  - We utilized the card sort procedure to organize the content and navigation.

 #### Sketches (sam)